Quand

 to Montmartre, from Place d'Italie to Porte Clignancourt and beyond,

 from Neuilly to Vincennes, and to Porte Dauphine were I worked.
+I

-I fully understood Yevgeny Yevtushenko's poem "Prologue"
+fully understood Yevgeny Yevtushenko's poem "Prologue" from

-for everybody.
+everybody.
 The smelling metro, hot and cold, thundering through

-the city's abdomen, or line No. 1, le métro à
+the city's abdomen.
+Or line No. 1, le métro à

 pneu, clicking while riding on rubber wheels, speeding like